 Potentially, at the peak of the European debt crisis, governments might have formally or informally pressured domestic banks to redirect credit to weak firms at advantageous interest rates to avoid defaults and a resulting increase in unemployment.
-Recall, however, that if this was indeed the primary driver of our results, the ability and/or willingness of the government to pressure domestic banks must depend on the banks' capitalization, as our results show that only undercapitalized banks engage in zombie lending, whereas well-capitalized banks significantly cut their exposure to zombie firms.
+If governments indeed exerted pressure and, in addition, their ability and/or willingness to do so was correlated with the banks' capitalization, moral suasion could potentially drive our results (i.e., only undercapitalized banks engage in zombie lending, whereas well-capitalized banks significantly cut their exposure to zombie firms).

 A potential link between the banks' capitalization and the degree to which they are prone to government moral suasion might be that, compared to well-capitalized banks, undercapitalized banks potentially have a higher likelihood of needing government assistance in the future and are hence more dependent on the government's goodwill.
 If this was indeed the case, governments might have targeted especially undercapitalized banks.
-We employ three different approaches to address this concern and test this alternative explanation for the zombie lending results presented in Section 4.3.
+We employ three different approaches to address this concern.

 First, if the governments' concern about an increase in firm bankruptcies and their resulting pressure on banks is the reason for the increased loan supply of still undercapitalized banks to zombie firms, we would expect that a prior bank-firm lending relationship is not important for the likelihood of a new zombie loan.
 Hence, if government moral suasion was the reason for the increase in subsidized credit to low-quality borrowers, zombie lending should also occur at the extensive margin (i.e., to new borrowers), and not only at the intensive margin (i.e., to existing borrowers).
-To investigate this possibility, we proceed as follows: First, we classify firms as zombie as soon as they meet the two criteria that they receive subsidized credit and are of low-quality and drop the requirement of a constant syndicate.
-Second, we rerun the regression in equation 3 for firm clusters formed on the following four criteria: (i) the firm's country of incorporation; (ii) the industry; (iii) the firm rating; and (iv) whether the firm is classified as a zombie.
-However, we do not observe enough firms that are classified as zombies and have no prior relation to the syndicate.
-In other words, there are not enough zombie firms at the extensive margin to meaningfully perform this regression.
+However, only very few firms that meet the first two criteria to be classified as zombie firm (i.e., receiving subsidized credit and being of low-quality) had no prior relation to a loan syndicate that ex-post extended a zombie loan.
+As a result, we are not able to rerun the regression from Eq.
+(7) for the extensive margin.
 We interpret this as an indication that government pressure is not the reason behind the zombie lending incentives of still undercapitalized banks.

 Second, if governments indeed pressured weakly-capitalized banks to engage in zombie lending, we would expect that they were better able to persuade banks in which they had a significant ownership stake.
 Therefore, if government moral suasion was indeed an important driver for the banks' zombie lending behavior, zombie lending should have been more prevalent for government-owned banks.
 To investigate this hypothesis, we collect data on the government ownership of all banks in our sample.
 We then conduct a horse race between undercapitalized and government owned banks.
-Table 6 provides the respective results.
+Table 7 provides the respective results.
 Across all specifications, we find that only banks that still remain undercapitalized after the OMT announcement engage in zombie lending, whereas we find no evidence of zombie lending for government-owned banks.
 In sum, we interpret these finding as consistent with the notion that the incentives to extend credit to lowquality borrowers indeed stems from the banks' incentives to roll-over loans to low-quality borrowers to avoid realizing losses from writing off these loans.